Im-Sally/Hackclub-macropad/README.md

 # Hackclub-macropad

-A small programmable macropad for 3D modelling with 9 buttons, 2 status LEDs and an OLED screen.
+A small programmable macropad for 3D modelling with 9 buttons, an OLED screen and 2 status LEDs on an external PCB.
 The OLED is mounted in the lid, so replacing it later is easy I'll just need to desolder four wires and print a new lid.
 The display connects to the PCB using four wires soldered to the pads located in the top right corner of the board.
+The 2 LED's are mounted on an small PCB attached to the main PCB with a snap point so it can be separated and connected with wires and put in the lid.

 ## Bill of Materials for this project)